Building a cash reserve is vital for the financial security of your business – but many small firms have no reserves at all.

 1. Manage your debt better

 If your business is carrying debt, you can help to ease your financial situation and build up a cash reserve by managing that debt more efficiently.
 Try to renegotiate your loans with your existing creditors.
 Many may be willing to agree a longer loan term, which would provide you with a lower monthly repayment, allowing you to set aside more cash each month.
 If your creditors are not receptive to this, and providing that your business has a good credit history, you may be able to move your debt elsewhere on better terms.
 Alternatively, you may choose to pay down your debt more quickly in order to begin setting cash aside once it has been settled.
-Read more about how to pay off business debt.

 2. Tighten your invoicing process